 The skin along my right hand and arm was raw, but I tried not to show any discomfort as a lovely Irish nurse applied a strong-smelling salve.
 If I felt anything like a big man, I was soon put back in my place.
 I was discharged by an elderly Doctor with a clipboard who took great interest in my cap badge.
 Too slowly and deliberately, the Doctor explained that, when fired, the heat generated from the explosive charge can liquefy the magnesium in the cartridge and this can leak.
 He finished curtly, “Next time, don’t hold the pistol straight up, wear protective gloves and lower it directly after firing.”
 The Doctor slowly shook his head, “And don’t fill your pockets with explosives.”
 He looked down at his clipboard.
 “Now get back to your,” he paused, “Regiment.”

 A lone German plane wheeled over the farm high in the sky like a bird of prey, adding to the heightened atmosphere.
 A few weeks ago, the Germans had released chlorine gas in this sector.
 The colonial French troops had fled, leaving a five-mile hole in the line.
-Luckily, the Germans were not prepared to exploit this.
+Luckily, the Germans weren’t prepared enough to exploit it.

 When he returned from his briefing, Lieutenant Judd was full of urgency and new orders.
 He was looking from man to man and his eyes fell on me.

 “Walsh, you will be joining this machine gun crew.”
 You will be under the command of Corporal MacCormack here, you do whatever he tells you to keep that gun firing”.
 “However,” he added, “at the first sign of gas, you’re to put on this Vermorel tank and make sure that none settles around the team or their gun.”
 I looked at the tank; it was a very heavy brass tank, with leather straps and had a lengthy hose and nozzle.
 It held 4 gallons when full.
 I looked at my rifle, “No, you won’t be able to use your hold a rifle while you’re using it.”
 The Lieutenant said, pre-empting my question.
-I tucked my tightly bound right hand behind my back, I could not fire gun and could barely hold a mug of tea with it.
+I tucked my tightly bound right arm behind my back.
 He looked around and raised his voice, addressing everyone.
 “There will be no retreat for us.”
 The men cheered.